Newspaper hawker: News butcher

 "News butchers" worked on passenger railroads selling newspapers, candy, and cigars to the passengers.
-Thomas Edison was a news butcher in his youth, but he lost that job after he set a car on fire due to white phosphorus igniting in a chemistry set he had onboard.
-Walt Disney worked as news butcher on the Missouri Pacific Railway as a teenager, and his memories of that experience influenced his design of the Disneyland Railroad.
+Thomas Edison was a news butcher in his youth, but he lost that job after he set the baggage car on fire due to white phosphorus igniting in a chemistry set he had onboard.
+Walt Disney worked as a news butcher on the Missouri Pacific Railway as a teenager, and his memories of that experience influenced his design of the Disneyland Railroad.

 Ireland

 Stephanie Rains examines the newsboy as a characteristic presence on Irish streets in the early twentieth century and also necessary last link in the chain of media production and distribution.
 Publishers depended on boys as young as eleven years old to sell papers, especially in downtown areas.
 Newsboys were very visible and audible figures on Irish city streets and were themselves the subject of frequent newspaper stories which typically represented them as exemplars of the urban working classes for middle-class readers.